0x4447/0x4447-article-how-to-think-about-the-AWS-infrastructure/xx_Blueprints/01_CodeDeploy/01_Github to S3 to AWS/serverless-github-listner/README.md

 `serverless logs -f autodeploy -t`

-# Env Variables
+# Environment Variables

 This project also requires two Env Variables that can be set in the main page of the specific lambda function.

-1. API_KEY - this is a key that you have to create in your personal GitHub account in the  [Personal access tokens](https://github.com/settings/tokens) section.
+1. **API_KEY** - this is a key that you have to create in your personal GitHub account in the  [Personal access tokens](https://github.com/settings/tokens) section.
 When you crate a new API Key make sure to check the box that ses `repo`.
 The Key will be used to access to the URL with the ZIP file of a private repo.
-1. SECRET - this is a secret used to make sure that the request that we get comes from GitHub itself.
+1. **SECRET** - this is a secret used to make sure that the request that we get comes from GitHub itself.
 This strign is up to you, and you'll have to use it when you add a Webhook for the selected repo.